Operations

 North Macedonia’s modern digital telecommunication network is the most liberalised in the region and it has a good supply of low cost grid electricity.

-North Macedonia’s mining sector is a significant contributor to its GDP and the country has a number of operating mines.
+North Macedonia’s mining sector is a significant contributor to the country’s GDP and includes a number of operating mines.
 KPMG stated that the mining sector was essential in North Macedonia as it is a significant contributor to the economy.

 Facts about North Macedonia

-- North Macedonia was the first country in world to have full access to wireless broadband
+• North Macedonia was the first country in the world to have full access to wireless broadband

 Read about the Sasa project in North Macedonia